Quick Tips File

 Now the user SCOTT can connect as SYSDBA.
 Administrative

-by using the SQL*Plus connect command.
-They must connect using
+database by using the SQL*Plus connect command.
+They must

 SQL> connect scott/tiger as sysdba;